Expatria-Technologies/grblhal_probe_plugin/README.md

 ![Logo](/readme_images/logo_sm.jpg)
 # GRBLHAL Probing Add-on Plugin

+#### USE AT YOUR OWN RISK.
+THERE IS NO EXPECTATION THAT THIS CODE PREVENTS DAMAGE TO EQUIPMENT OUR YOURSELF.
+ALWAYS PROBE SLOWLY AND MAKE SURE YOU KNOW EXACTLY WHERE THE MACHINE WILL GO AT ALL TIMES

 Features:
 - Configure probe polarity independently for tool probe and touch probe.
 Allows easy disconnection of NC probes.
 - On PROBE_CONNECTED check probe pin and assert halt outside of any movement that isn't a probing motion.